enesgide/JFCWinterG1/dogAusc/pythonProject/readme.md

 * Change load files button to use a popup window and set each sensor audio
 * implement file loading
 * implement async BLE connection again (dunno how to work with ctk)

+### 04/07/2024
+* received updated BLE code
+* integrated popup and custom file loading for app and model
+* need to do presets, shouldnt be too hard